NimishMishra/randomized_caches/README.md

 -- Replacement policy: Use the flag `--replacement\_policy` to the replacement policy of choice.
 We have the following policies supported: `RandomRP`, `TreePLRURP`, `WeightedLRURP`, `RRIPRP`, and `FIFORP` as valid values for this flag.

+**Note**: We do not provide the SPEC2017 source due to its licensing.

 ## AES

 In each of the cache design subdirectories, we have provided a reference AES-TBOX implementation under `AES\_TBOX` with a CMakeList to help build it.
 It can be integrated into